5.6.24 Almaty

 11.6.24 Kochkor

 Wake early to brilliant sunny morning.
 Kochkor is ringed by mountains.
 Alas, rain is still forecast for later.
 Just two hours to our yurt by Song-Köl, so a relatively short journey.
-Our fixer has changed with yurt we are staying at, so not super happy that the new one has no connectivity.
+Our fixer has changed the yurt we are staying at, so not super happy that the new one has no connectivity.
 Maybe some 4G in places?
 We will see… Our B&B offered an amazing breakfast: yogurt, porridge, eggs, vegetables, cakes, pancakes, bread, jam etc. etc. We ate at the top of the building, in a kind of covered veranda, with splendid views south to the mountains.
 The only two things not perfect here: the shared bathroom, and the two poor budgies outside our room, singing their poor captive hearts out.

 In the car with Erkin - the fixer’s dad.
 We stop, a breathtaking panorama - folds in the mountains (2,500 metres), rough scrub, a single road leading down to the village Tölök.
 At 3,447 metres, the pass down to the lake.
 Ice and snow linger, air is notably colder here.
 Only sound the mountain streams.
 Clouds gather.
 So Tajik, so Georgian, this landscape.